 - Kirkland Free & Clear Ultra Laundry Detergent - This happens to be the laundry detergent that I use and it worked great too.
 I would avoid using a laundry detergent with fragrance, color boosters or other additives without testing first.
 I fear that additives could cause different reactions with the fabric.
 Detergents with scents are made to make the scents adhere to the fabric.
 That's why you can smell the fragrance for weeks.
 It could possibly do that with loose dyes too.

 - Synthrapol - Synthrapol is the industry standard for washing dye out of fabric.
 It's sold to the hand dyeing business but has been recommended for use on commercial fabrics too.
-While it didn't cause any back staining it caused the bottom print to fade considerably.
-I was very surprised by that.
+It worked as well as Dawn but is more expensive and Dawn is easier to find.

 Don't for get to soak!